may 20, 2024

 - Use

-to rewrite the history of commits.
+git-filter-repoto rewrite the history of commits.

 Guide

-pip install git-filter-repo --user
+pipx install git-filter-repo

 The guide advises you to have a fresh clone of your project but I didn't have one so I force pushed the changes:

-git filter-repo --invert-paths --path "src/folder/TheAffectedFile.jsx" --force
+git-filter-repo --sensitive-data-removal --invert-paths --path "src/folder/TheAffectedFile.jsx"

-git push origin --force --all
+git push --force --mirror origin

 Conclusion